 - Discuss the key principles of recovery management, set within the context of the Civil Contingencies Act

-- Describe the process of handover / take over from the response phase to the recovery phase of an emergency
+- Describe the phases of an emergency, including how recovery can influence response and the process of handover from the response phase to the recovery phase

-- List actions to consider in relation to the financial management of recovery operations
+- List actions to consider in relation to the legal and financial management of recovery operations

 - Participate in a group exercise to prepare an outline recovery management plan